Join Here | Log In

 • Zika virus and cytomegalovirus can have significant long-term effects on children if exposed as an infant.

-• Herpes simplex 1 (the cause of cold sores) is linked to neurodegenerative disorders in aging.
+• Herpes simplex 1 (the cause of cold sores) is linked to neurodegenerative disorders, such as Alzheimer’s.

-Importantly, though, lingering viral symptoms are not well studied nor easily treated.
-Just because the post-Covid lingering effects are not unexpected, doesn’t mean that they shouldn’t be researched in depth.
+Importantly, though, lingering viral symptoms are neither well studied nor easily treated.

 Getting specific on the root cause of long Covid:

-There are a number of theories on what is going on with long Covid, and the research here is not yet settled.
+There are several theories on what is going on with long Covid, and the research here is not yet settled.
+Theories include:[ref]

 • The virus lingers in hidden reservoirs, or the virus is still active somewhere in the body.